gpriyanshu/chat-app/README.md

     4)it's shows history upto 100 messages.

-## this web app is divided into module is divided into 5 small module :
+## This web app is divided into 5 small module :
 1) UsernameForm :  This is part of front page where user has to submit their username to enter into chat room.